-As experienced and trained video forensic experts, we perform video enhancement in our in our lab on a regular basis.
+As experienced and trained video forensic experts, we perform video enhancement in our lab on a regular basis.
 In the following post, we will share with you some common challenges with forensic video enhancement process.
 We will also share some ‘How To’s’ so you better understand the forensic video enhancement process.

 Video Enhancement Preliminary Analysis